-Funding for SEND in mainstream schools is mainly delegated to the schools' budget.
+Funding for SEND in mainstream schools is mainly delegated to the school's budget.
 It is the expectation that schools provide support to their pupils with SEND from their SEND budget.
-Where a pupil requires an exceptionally high level of support that incurs a greater expense, the school can make a request for Additional Resource using the DAF 3.
+Where a pupil requires an exceptionally high level of support the school can make an application for an EHCP and additional funding to support the child's requirements.

 The school will need to be able to demonstrate how it has spent the funding to date and the impact of this as well as demonstrating why further additional funding is required and how it would be used.
-This additional 'top-up' funding is then paid from the local authorities high needs block into the schools budget.
+This additional 'top-up' funding is then paid from the local authority's high needs block into the school's budget.

-Personal Budgets
+7.4 Personal Budgets

-Personal Budgets are only available to pupils with an Education, Health and social Care Plan (EHCP) or pupils who are currently under-going a needs assessment for an EHCP.
+Personal Budgets are only available to pupils with an Education, Health and Care Plan (EHCP).
 Funding can be made available to parents/carers as a personal budget for them to commission their own provision for their child under certain conditions.